evooq/frontend-hospital/README.md

 ## Installation

-Make sur to have yarn installed.
+The project is compatible with NPM 16.
-(Has not been tested with NPM, but should work also.)
+It was not tested with previous version.

-All instructions are in the hospital.pdf
+All instructions are in the [hospital.md](hospital.md) file.